The House That Jack Built (2018 film)

-The House That Jack Built is a 2018 psychological horror art film written and directed by Lars von Trier.
+The House That Jack Built is a 2018 psychological horror film written and directed by Lars von Trier.
 It stars Matt Dillon, Bruno Ganz, Uma Thurman, Siobhan Fallon Hogan, Sofie Gråbøl, Riley Keough, and Jeremy Davies.
 Its plot follows Jack (Dillon), a serial killer who, over a 12-year period beginning in the late 1970s, commits numerous murders in the U.S. state of Washington.
 Utilizing Dante's Inferno as a metatext, the film is structured as a series of flashback vignettes relayed by Jack to the Roman poet Virgil, during which Jack attempts to make an argument for his crimes.

 Originally conceived as a television project by von Trier, The House That Jack Built began production in Sweden in 2016.
 The film debuted at the Cannes Film Festival, marking von Trier's return to the festival after more than six years.
-The House That Jack Built received polarized reviews from critics, with positive feedback for Dillon’s performance and the film's artistic direction, but criticism for its graphic violence.
+The House That Jack Built received polarized reviews from critics, with positive feedback for Dillon’s performance and the film's artistic direction, but criticism for what some saw as empty provocation.

 Plot

-Jack, a failed architect from Washington State, recounts to Virgil—whom he refers to as Verge—several memorable incidents in his life as a serial killer.
+Jack, a failed architect from Washington state, recounts to Virgil – whom he refers to as Verge – several memorable incidents in his life as a serial killer.

 An abrasive woman needs to fix her broken jack to repair a flat tire.
 Jack takes her to a blacksmith, only for her to irritate him on the way with insulting remarks.
 Offended, Jack bludgeons her with the broken tire jack and stores her body in an industrial freezer inside a factory building he purchased from a pizzeria.

-After killing a woman named Claire, Jack's OCD compels him to obsessively clean the crime scene, almost causing him to get caught.
+After killing a woman named Claire, Jack's obsessive–compulsive disorder (OCD) compels him to obsessively clean the crime scene, almost causing him to get caught.
 In a panic, he drives off without securing Claire's body, dragging her behind his van, creating a blood trail leading to the factory building.
 Fortunately for Jack, the rain washes away the trail, which Jack takes to be divine intervention.
 He declares he will begin to take greater risks, even writing anonymously to the media and taunting the police.

 Jack brings his girlfriend and her two sons, "Grumpy" and George, on a hunting trip.
 He kills both sons and torments the mother, before killing her as well.
 Jack fashions Grumpy's corpse into a sculpture with a grisly smile.

 Jack is in a dysfunctional relationship with a woman, Jacqueline, whom he abuses.
-Jack and Jaqueline are seen talking on a phone connected by a red wire, a reference to the Chinese concept of 赤い糸, the red thread that connects lovers.
+Jack and Jaqueline are seen talking on a phone connected by a red wire, a reference to the Chinese concept of the red thread of fate, that which connects lovers.
 After Jack drunkenly confesses his killings to her, and watching his behavior, she approaches a policeman, who dismisses her as drunk.
 Jack later binds her and cuts off her breasts.
 He pins one of the breasts to the policeman's car and fashions the other into a wallet.